emirmatik/noteque/README.md

 # Full Stack Note App
--👤🔒 Signup - Login feature
+🔒 Signup - Login feature
-- Pin your notes
+📌 Pin your notes
+👶 Easy to use

 ## Todo List
 [ ] Ability to attach medias in a note